TanyaSravan/PostQuantumCryptography/README.md

 * Quantum code-breaking techniques, with a specific emphasis on Shor's algorithm and its theoretical foundation in quantum mechanics concepts like superposition and entanglement.
+* Understand exsisting algoritms that are not broken by quantum cryptography and explore the fundamental properties behind such processes

 __Expected Outcomes:__
 * Gain a deeper understanding of the theoretical underpinnings of classical and